EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ----------------------------------------------------------------

 ###### Group association protection
 Duplicates in fragments are maintained (all fragments have the same cardinality as the original relation).
-Fragments may contain tuples that are equal
+Fragments may contain tuples that are equal.

 Even tuples that are different may have the same values for attributes involved in a conﬁdentiality constraint.
 The looseness protection offered by grouping can be compromised $\to$ need to control occurrences of the same values.